mclarkedev/IATD/README.md

 <b>Languages and Frameworks Used</b>

-I felt that Bootstrap 4 would be the best tool to utilize what I want to accomplish.
-I haven’t made too many projects with Bootstrap, because I really enjoy using vanilla CSS3, so it was to get a bit more involved with using this framework.
+I felt that Bootstrap 4 would be the best tool to utilize to do what I want to accomplish.
+I haven’t made too many projects with Bootstrap because I really enjoy using vanilla CSS3, so it was nice to get a bit more involved with using this framework.

 This is pure HTML and CSS; no JavaScript, jQuery, or back-end languages of any kind.
 I also utilized Photoshop to create the banner and to mock-up a design for approval and as a reference.